-It’s essential to have your building contracts explained before you agree to a sale.
-That means no signing until you’re satisfied everything is already set to order.
+It’s essential that your contractor explain your building contracts before you agree to a sale.
+That means no signing until you’re satisfied the contract has everything set to order.
 Changes made after the fact can be more complicated than you realize.
-The right company will take time to walk you through all the provisions to ensure you understand and are happy with your contact before you seal the deal.
+The right company will take time to walk you through all the provisions to ensure you understand and are happy with your contract before you seal the deal.

-While we have experienced, and certainly “professional” sales staff at Peak Steel Contractors, none of our employees are pushed into making a sale at all costs.
+While we have experienced, and certainly “professional” sales staff at Peak Steel Contractors, we don not push any employees into making a sale at all costs.
 We value long-term partnerships with our customers, and we know if you select a different company and have a bad experience, we’ve still got a shot!

 The faith we have in our products and service allows for a no-pressure buying process.
 You contact us.
 We answer your questions.
 Together we design a structure capable of meeting all of your needs.
 That’s the Peak Steel way, but don’t judge other manufacturers by our practices.
 There are certainly sales-centric metal building providers with an endless number of methods to tie you into contracts where you’re left holding the short end of the stick.